FireSpark142/FinGest/readme.md

 This is a major work in progress right now -

-//Please be aware of this - there's nothing completely functional right now
+//Please be aware of this - this is major work in progress

 ///Backstory is a dear friend of mine who shall be referenced as only Wayne, started this project.